 A prep sink is a smaller sink that is best suited for smaller needs.
 Generally, its body is made minimalist for preparing different types of food.
 Work well when you have to clean off food items or drain pasta.
 A prep sink is also referred to as a bar sink that would be best for cleaning glasses or drinks.

-This type of sink is made with the combination of sink and kitchen island; the best thing about this sink is that it fits better in the middle of the kitchen.
+This type of sink is made with a combination of sink and kitchen island; the best thing about this sink is that it fits better in the middle of the kitchen.
 Island sinks are made for decorative purposes; if you have a proper basin, then it can be functional.

 Best Size of Sink for Kitchen